What is a LAN monitor?

 Open source network monitors can provide small businesses with good entry-level access to network management software for free.

-Selecting LAN monitoring tools
+Selecting LAN monitoring software

 If you run a small business and you need to start buying monitoring software for your expanding network, then take a look at some of the open-source options listed in this guide.
 If you want a top quality system that will keep monitoring network activity as your business expands, then SolarWinds, OpManager, and Paessler PRTG would probably be your best options.
-Take a look at the other monitoring systems in our list, such as Dynatrace to discover some unique features that might suit your network monitoring needs better than the leaders of the pack.
+Take a look at the other monitoring systems in our list, such as Dynatrace to discover some unique features that might suit your overall network monitoring strategy better than the leaders of the pack.

 Selecting LAN monitoring software can be a time-consuming task because there are so many contenders in the market.
 Thanks to this guide, you can now limit your search to just the top ten LAN monitoring tools.